 Using Chickpeas for Low FODMAP Refried Beans

-I actually developed this refried beans recipe by happy accident when I was developing a low FODMAP hummus recipe, which will be posted to the blog in the next month or so.
+I actually developed this refried beans recipe by happy accident when I was developing a low FODMAP hummus recipe.
 In one of my initial tests, the seasonings I used made the hummus taste way more like refried beans than hummus.
 I turned my hummus into refried beans and altered my hummus recipe seasonings so it would taste more like hummus, and two delicious recipes using chickpeas were born.

 While they don't taste exactly the same as pinto beans, using canned chickpeas for our refried beans instead of pinto beans allows us to have up to ¼ cup of refried beans per serving, which is a way more satisfying amount.